PeshwariNaan/flix-app/README.md

-# Frontend Mentor - Entertainment web app solution
+# Entertainment-movie and show app

+A web-app based on the idea of netflix where the user can create a login and view movies and shows and create bookmarks.
+There are no videos linked to the cards, it is specifically for web development learning through challenges on [Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X).
+The only material given for the challenge are Figma files that describe the desired layout for the design.
+All coding is 100% done by the person accepting the challenge.
-This is a solution to the [Entertainment web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X).
+This is a solution to the Entertainment web app challenge.

 ## Table of contents